Climate change in Europe

-Climate change in Europe has resulted in an increase in temperature of 1.9 °C (2019) in Europe compared to pre-industrial levels.
+Climate change has resulted in an increase in temperature of 2.3 °C (4.14 °F) (2022) in Europe compared to pre-industrial levels.
+Europe is the fastest warming continent in the world.
 Europe's climate is getting warmer due to anthropogenic activity.
 According to international climate experts, global temperature rise should not exceed 2 °C to prevent the most dangerous consequences of climate change; without reduction in greenhouse gas emissions, this could happen before 2050.
-Climate change has implications for all regions of Europe, with the extent and nature of impacts varying across the continent.
+Climate change has implications for all regions of Europe, with the extent and nature of effects varying across the continent.

-Impacts on European countries include warmer weather and increasing frequency and intensity of extreme weather such as heat waves, bringing health risks and impacts on ecosystems.
+Effects on European countries include warmer weather and increasing frequency and intensity of extreme weather such as heat waves, bringing health risks and effects on ecosystems.
 European countries are major contributors to global greenhouse gas emissions, although the European Union and governments of several countries have outlined plans to implement climate change mitigation and an energy transition in the 21st century, the European Green Deal being one of these.
-The European Union commissioner of climate action is Frans Timmermans since 1 December 2019.

 Public opinion in Europe shows concern about climate change; in the European Investment Bank's Climate Survey of 2020, 90% of Europeans believe their children will experience the effects of climate change in their daily lives.
 Climate change activism and businesses shifting their practices has taken place in Europe.

 Greenhouse gas emissions

 A 2016 European Environment Agency (EEA) report documents greenhouse gas (GHG) emissions between 1990 and 2014 for the EU-28 individual member states by IPCC sector.
 Total greenhouse gas emissions fell by 24% between 1990 and 2014, but road transport emissions rose by 17%.
 Cars, vans, and trucks had the largest absolute increase in CO2 emissions of any sector over the last 25 years, growing by 124 Mt.
 Aviation also grew by 93 Mt over the same period, a massive 82% increase.

 In 2019 European Union emissions reached 3.3 Gt (3.3 billion metric tons), 80% of which was from fossil fuels.

 In 2021, the European Parliament approved a landmark law setting GHG targets for 2050.
 The law aims to achieve carbon neutrality and, after 2050, negative emissions and paves the way for a policy overhaul in the European Union.
 Under the law, the European Union must act to lower net GHG emissions by at least 55% by 2030 (compared to 1990).
 The law sets a limit of 225 Mt of CO2 equivalent to the contribution of removals to the target.
 According to Swedish lawmaker Jytte Guteland, the law would allow Europe to become the first carbon-neutral continent by 2050.

+In 2023, EU greenhouse gas emissions fell by 8.3% — the largest drop since 2020's pandemic-driven 9.8% decline.
+Emissions are now 37% below 1990 levels, while GDP has grown by 68%, indicating the decoupling of emissions from economic growth.
+According to the European Commission, the EU remains on track to meet its 2030 goal of cutting emissions by 55%.